clarefmccann/clarefmccann.rbind.io/content/research/in-progress/index.md

 > *Status*.</br>
 ---> waiting for raw data

-> *Summary*. using the [pubertal-age-gap](https://www.medrxiv.org/content/10.1101/2022.05.13.22275069v1) to derive pubertal timing in the [ABCD study](https://abcdstudy.org/) and examine its association with emotional processing in the brain and emotional well-being.
+> *Summary*. using logistic growth curve models to derive pubertal timing and tempo in the [ABCD study](https://abcdstudy.org/) and examine its association with BOLD activation while viewing affective facial expressions.

 > [link to OSF](https://osf.io/3hmju/)